top of page

 location

 Our office is centrally located on Koenig Lane (2222), just off Burnet Road in Austin.
 Look for a blue house with a red door.
 Free parking and the entrance to the waiting area is around back.
-We also offer sessions via a secure telehealth platform to adult patients anywhere in Texas.
+We also offer sessions via a secure telehealth platform to patients throughout the state of Texas.

 Appointments